Toggle Nav

 Mitigation

 The Company has mitigated these risks by installing an advanced Electronic Article Surveillance system, including Closed Circuit Television (CCTV), pedestals, and other store security systems.
-These measures enabled enhanced monitoring in selected stores with a high-risk profile, allowing for more effective control over operations.
+These measures have enhanced monitoring in selected stores with a high-risk profile, allowing for more effective control over operations.

 Cyber Security Risk (IT)

-The Covid-19 pandemic has accelerated the Company’s digital transformation process, both in terms of sales and operations.
+The Company's digital transformation process continues, both in terms of sales and operations.
 Given the rapid development, the Company carried out assessment on data/information security and cyberattack risk.
-Moreover, the Company also conducts a Disaster Recovery Test (DR Test) once a year at minimum to ensure the
+Moreover, the Company also conducts a Disaster Recovery Test (DR Test) once a year at minimum to ensure the effectiveness of the system function.

 Mitigation